HeyItsBethany3/Game-Project/README.md

-To get the game to run simply run the file game.py in your favourite IDE or use command "python game.py" while in the file directroy from command prompt/terminal. for details on what each file does check the DESCRIPTION file.
+To get the game to run simply run the file game.py in your favourite IDE or use command "python game.py" while in the file directroy from command prompt/terminal.
+For details on what each file does check the DESCRIPTION file.

 HOW THE GAME WORKS